Insho-Domoto Museum of Fine Arts

 Fee

-Adults - College Students ¥500, High School Students ¥400, Junior High - Elementary School Students ¥200, Seniors - Physically Challenged Free
+Adults and University Students ¥500, High School Students ¥400, Junior High and Elementary School Students ¥200, Seniors over 65 and Visitors with disability certificate free.

 Access